 Since 2013 If Not Us Then Who? has been connecting with and amplifying communicators from across the tropical forests regions.

-Vibrant indigenous visual storytelling supports:
+Vibrant Indigenous visual storytelling supports:

 Cultural resilience and resistance

-Record ancestral knowledge and raise pride and profile of indigenous communities
+Record ancestral knowledge and raise pride and profile of Indigenous Communities

 Defence of Indigenous territories and rights